mounicaraajmandapati/Building-Algorithms-from-scratch/README.md

 # Building-Algorithms-from-scratch

 In this repository I added my work on building Algorithms from scratch.
 I built these algorithms with basic python libraries like numpy and pandas.
 I didnot use any advanced libraries built specificly for Machine learning like scikit-learn.
-The algorithms that I built from scratch include Logistic Regression, Naive Bayes, KNN, HMM etc.
+The algorithms that I built from scratch include Linear Regression (with basis functions),Logistic Regression, Naive Bayes, K-Nearest Neighbor, K-means clustering, Hidden Markov model etc.

 Naive Bayes on MNIST dataset: